 My father did his best to try and look after his old Impala, but the Canadian winters just were too harsh and it eventually succumbed to rust.
 He had decided the only way to keep his Torino from suffering the same fate would be to never letting it see winter use.
 After the he bought the Torino, he kept his ’65 Impala as a winter car until it was too far gone.
 Over the years he had a variety of other daily drivers for winter use.
 He was so dedicated, that there was a brief period when the Torino was my parent’s only car.
 Yet, he and my mom continued to store the car and would walk or take the bus in winter.

 Every fall my dad followed the same routine.
 He’d create a detailed check list and thoroughly prepare the car for storage.
 Of course, he followed a very strict maintenance routine and kept detailed records from day one.
 Some described him as fanatical when it came to his vehicle maintenance, but he always preferred to say he was “fussy” about his car.

-It wasn’t too long after my dad bought the Torino that he met my mother, who quickly became acquainted with his so-called fussy nature.
+It wasn’t too long after my dad bought the Torino that he met my mom, who quickly became acquainted with his so-called fussy nature.
 Although she came from a family that treated cars like appliances, she learned to accept my Dad’s love for his car.
 Eventually my parents married and they decided to drive across Canada and the USA to the west coast.
 They embarked on the trek with the Torino.